andrew-candela/messages/README.md

 The idea is that you can send and receive UDP messages to/from your friends on the internet.

+The core of this app is peer to peer messaging, but there will be an optional service that power users can host that will aid user discovery and resolve some networking issues for folks who cannot set up port forwarding on their local networks.

 ## Networking

 I'm starting with UDP, but it sounds like TCP would be a better choice.
-I'd have to come up with a different name if I use TCP...
+I'd have to come up with a different name if I use TCP.

 In order to receive remote connections, you probably have to set up port forwarding on your local network.